MemoryDisaggregation/FineMem/README.md

 ### Microbench

 These scripts are configured for an 18-node cluster, numbered 0 through 17.

 After confirming passwordless SSH access (using RSA authentication) from node 0 to nodes 1-17, users can log in to node 0 as the control node (which also serves as the memory node) and execute the scripts from there to manage nodes 1-17 (functioning as compute nodes, with potentially additional memory nodes specified in the "run_different_node" configuration).
 The results will be collected in CSV format.
-It is recommended to use nohup or tmux to ensure uninterrupted long-term execution.
-If the scripts terminate abnormally, please first run ./scripts/fresh_all.sh to reset both memory-node and compute-node configurations.

 ```shell
 # execute at node 0